 With all the available accessories for personalization, an increase in the number of communities embracing golf carts over cars and now a tax credit, maybe the better way of thinking about them isn't to wonder how they work, but instead to wonder at how they work so well in a variety of applications.

-For more information about golf carts and other related topics, follow the links on the next page.
+For more information about golf carts and other related topics, follow the links below.